danth6961/tsp-rebalance-app/docs/project_handoff.md

 - quantitative
 - rule-based
 - adaptable
-- more aggressive or defensive based on market conditions
+- responsive to changing macro conditions

 ---

-## Current UI details
+## Current UI Details

-### Regime directory
+### Regime Directory
 The app shows regime cards for the tactical allocation set.

-### Detailed decision breakdown
+### Detailed Decision Breakdown
 The app includes a detailed decision expander with:
 - summary
 - factor score detail
 - factor interpretation
-- regime/allocation build
+- regime / allocation build
 - IFT logic

-### Proxy chart default
+### Proxy Chart Default
 The performance chart timeframe defaults to `10 Years`.

 ---

-## Known issues / things to watch
+## Known Issues / Things to Watch

 ### 1) Possible mismatch if files are edited independently
 If allocations are changed in one place but not others, the app can show one set of numbers while the engine calculates another.

-Make sure these stay aligned:
+Keep these aligned:
 - `constants.py`
 - `engine.py`
 - `app.py`